 Within each type of plan, there are different levels of coverage, and not every company categorizes them in the same way.

 For example, a company might separate its accident and illness plans into silver, gold, and platinum packages.
 All offer slightly different levels of coverage and have varying limits.
 Although this is great for personalizing the policy to make it work for you and your budget, it can be confusing.
 We cannot stress enough that you must read the fine print.

 To maintain your coverage, you will need to pay a monthly or annual fee.
-According to the North American Pet Health Insurance Association (NAPHIA), the average monthly premium cost in 2020 was $49.51 for a dog to be covered with an accident and illness plan.
+According to NAPHIA (North American Pet Health Insurance Association), the average monthly premium for an accident and illness insurance policy in the U.S. in 2022 was $53.34 for dogs.
 Although this might seem like a lot, it’s nowhere near as much as the surgeries and other emergencies described above can cost.
-And if it ensures the safety and wellbeing of your French bestie without an unexpected hit to your wallet, it’s worth it for sure.
+And if it ensures the safety and well-being of your French bestie without an unexpected hit to your wallet, it’s worth it for sure.